ykoblick/Shabbat-Faq/faq.md

 5. I love Shabbat.com and would like to contribuite towards it Herculean efforts.
 How can I?

   * You can contribute on a one-time or ongoing basis.
-Shabbat.com is a registered 501c3 non profit.
+Shabbat.com is a registered 501c3 non profit Corporation.
 All donations are therefore tax deductible.
     Navigate to our <a href='https://www.shabbat.com/donate'>donate page</a>.

 ### Privacy: